UCREL/HEC/examples/single_gpu_job/README.md

 python tagging.py ./alice-in-wonderland.txt ./output.tsv 50 --gpu
 ```

 Whereby the Named Entities will be saved to `./output.tsv`.
-To run this script on the HEC we will have to install the relevant Python dependencies, which is explained next.

 The rest of this tutorial is laid out as follows: